meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

               \
                 ----> "contents that are now in the file"

-One reason we tend to implement this as a side-effect is because at first it seems like it's the only way.
-Results from the outside world is not something about which we can make many statements at compile time.
+One reason we tend to implement I/O as a side-effect is because at first it seems like it's the only way.
+Results from the outside world are not something about which we can make many statements at compile time.
 We can implement I/O without side effects though, and a great example is [the IO monad](https://www.haskell.org/tutorial/io.html).
-I will not go into length explaining it, but simplified you are passing an action and a handler function (describing what will be done with the result of this action) to some function, and are getting a representation of this action paired with this handler.
-Passing the same action and the same handler function to this function will always map to the same pair.
+I will not go into length explaining it, but simplified: you pass an action and a handler function (describing what will be done with the result of this action) to a bind function and get a representation of this action paired with this handler.
+Passing the same action and the same handler function to bind will always map to the same pair.

-This isn't particularly easy to put into practice in programming languages which are not built with monads in mind though (trust me, the syntax gets very ugly very fast, although it is possible).
+This isn't particularly easy to put into practice in programming languages which are not built with monads in mind (trust me, the syntax gets very ugly very fast, although it is possible).
 There is something we can take away from the IO monad and use in other programming languages though.
-The wonderful thing about the IO monad is that the fact that IO is happening is represented in the return type.
-A function that does not have IO in its return type cannot perform I/O or call any other function which performs I/O. This prevents your `int addTwoNumbers(int x, int y)` from suddenly deleting System32 or launching Russia's nuclear arsenal because it doesn't have IO in its return type (I'm not claiming you or I have such a procedure which can do either of those things).
+The wonderful thing about the IO monad is that the fact that I/O is happening is represented in the return type.
+A function that does not have IO in its return type cannot perform I/O or call any other function which does so.
+This prevents your `int addTwoNumbers(int x, int y)` from suddenly deleting System32 or launching Russia's nuclear arsenal (I'm not claiming you or I have such a procedure which can do either of those things).
+This is because it doesn't have IO in its return type.

-If we're using side effects instead of something like an IO monad though, we can't really define this in the return type though.
+If we're using side effects instead of something like an IO monad though, we can't really define this in the return type.
 Therefore we need to fall back to plan B. When the type system doesn't let us specify something, we document it!
 In general what this taught me is that if it is not obvious that a procedure in some language will perform I/O (or sometimes even if it is obvious), I should document the procedure with information about the interaction it is making with the outside world.

 ### Conclusion

 I'm probably missing a few things I've learned here, but that's not a problem.
-My goal here is to share what I've learned and how I've changed the way I write software.
-I encourage others (such as you, the reader) to learn a new programming language with a different programming paradigm.
+My goal is to share what I've learned and how I've changed the way I write software.
+I encourage others (such as you, the reader) to learn a new programming language with a different programming paradigm from that with which you are familiar.
 It will probably do the same for you that it did for me.
 You will find the advantages of this new language or paradigm and try to integrate it into your existing work.